GameProgressive/UniSpyServer/.github/ISSUE_TEMPLATE/custom.md

 ---
-name: Custom issue template
+name: Game compatibility
-about: Describe this issue template's purpose here.
+about: Fill an issue about a missing game compatibility
 title: Game name
 labels: compat
 assignees: ''